 In the table below, an underlined item has links to the Web pages for that category.
 If you have access to a Web browser (Netscape or Internet Explorer, for example) from home, it is wise to create bookmarks for this site as well as the other link pages.
-There are links to old homeworks and exams the last time I taught this course several years ago.
-For details click here and choose the bullentins option.
+There are links to old homeworks and exams from the last two times I taught this course.
+For more details click here.